 Puppies Behind Bars is a participating member of the Combined Federal Campaign (CFC #11902) and Animal Charities of America.

-We are proud to announce that Puppies Behind Bars has earned its thirteenth consecutive 4-star rating from Charity Navigator.
+We are proud to announce that Puppies Behind Bars has earned its fourteenth consecutive 4-star rating from Charity Navigator.
 Receiving four out of a possible four stars indicates that our organization adheres to good governance and other best practices and that we consistently execute our mission in a fiscally responsible way.

 Click to view the announcement from Charity Navigator, and visit our profile.